Warmer weather is here! But are customers’ HVAC systems ready for it?

 Spring and Summer HVAC Ready

-Follow these simple steps and you should have no problem getting your customers’ HVAC units ready for spring and summer!
+Follow these simple steps and you should have no problem getting your customers’ HVAC units ready for spring and summer (read our full Summer HVAC Maintenance Checklist here).
 You’re a hot commodity in the spring—and in the summer, for that matter.
 None of your future customers want to suffer the heat, and if you dedicate this checklist to memory, you’ll make sure they won’t have to.

 This time of the year is also considered “allergy season.”
 Discover how HVAC maintenance can help improve indoor air quality and alleviate people’s allergy symptoms.